Dumbbell Indemnity

 "Dumbbell Indemnity" is the sixteenth episode of the ninth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on March 1, 1998.
+It originally aired on Fox in the United States on March 1, 1998.
 It was written by Ron Hauge and directed by Dominic Polcino.
-The episode sees Moe trying to keep his new girlfriend by using a large amount of money, but when it runs out, he decides to commit insurance fraud.
+The episode sees Moe spending large amounts of money to impress his new girlfriend, which leads him to commit insurance fraud once his finances begin to dwindle.
 Homer helps him, but is caught and sent to jail, and attempts to take revenge on Moe when he does not bail him out.
 Helen Hunt makes a guest appearance as Moe's girlfriend, Renee.
-The episode contains several cultural references and was generally well-received.
+The episode contains several cultural references and was generally well received.